To schedule the Accuplacer Test please contact the Academic Assistance Center at 731-425-2614.

-Cost: $20 (Fee is non-refundable and non-transferable)
+Cost: $20 (Note: All fees are non-refundable and non-transferable)

 Placement testing is required for first-time degree-seeking students age 21 and older.
 It is also required for degree seeking students with college work who have not passed a college-level English or math course who started to college after fall 1985.
 It assesses your college readiness skills in reading, writing and math.

 In order to Placement test, your online college admission or readmission application for the term has to be processed and your need for testing verified.
 Feel free to check on the status of your application by contacting the Admissions Office at 425-8844.

 In order to test, please read and follow these steps (Appointment Required)